amusarra/esp32-mqtt-publish-subscribe/README.markdown

 In reality it is also possible to skip the project compilation process, the upload process, if necessary, will start the compilation of the code and then continue with the upload on the ESP32.

-The [Upload software to ESP32 Device via PlatformIO](https://asciinema.org/a/406685?autoplay%3D1) screencast is shown [below](https://asciinema.org/a/406685?autoplay%3D1) so that you can see exactly the execution of the .pio / build / esp32dev / firmware.bin firmware upload phase on the ESP32 device.
+The [Upload software to ESP32 Device via PlatformIO](https://asciinema.org/a/406685?autoplay%3D1) screencast is shown [below](https://asciinema.org/a/406685?autoplay%3D1) so that you can see exactly the execution of the .pio/build/esp32dev/firmware.bin firmware upload phase on the ESP32 device.